Enterprise Motor Group (RMVT)

 You’ll also need to factor in the running costs of the car in relation to the budget you have for fuel and day-to-day expenses.
 If you don’t plan ahead for costs like registration and servicing, then you could discover that you can’t afford to keep your car on the road.

-Being aware of potential costs makes it possible to work out what you can afford to buy with the money you have to play with.
+Being aware of potential costs makes it possible to work out what you can afford to buy with the money you have to play with, effectively setting your first car budget.
 This will help you narrow down your choices and find the right make and model of car for you.

 It’s easy to be tempted by the flashiest model of car available for your budget, but it’s much more important to look for fuel efficiency and lower running costs.
 Choosing a reliable and safe model of car is likely to pay off in the long run.